 JIM JIM FALLS

-A helicopter flight is one of the most popular things to do in Kakadu National Park.
-Not only is it a great way to take in the whole park, it also lets you access areas that are otherwise closed.
-For example, when Jim Jim Falls is at its peak it is off limits to tourists.
+A 60-minute scenic flight is one of the most popular things to do in Kakadu National Park.
+Not only is it a great way to take in the whole park, but it also lets you access areas that are otherwise closed.
+For example, when Jim Jim Falls is at its peak it is off-limits to tourists.
 Often it is also closed in the wet season before it can be checked for crocodiles and opened to the public.
-This means when Jim Jim Falls is at its’ peak tourists can’t even see it.
-That’s where a helicopter flight not only gives you an epic perspective but access to the best spots at the perfect time of the year.